ecarnovsky/how-long-is-this-playlist-extension/README.md

 ## Features:
 - Light and dark mode.
-- Displays a loading circle if videos are not immediately found.
+- Displays a loading circle and re-queries the page if videos are not immediately found.

 ![A screenshot of the extension](https://github.com/ecarnovsky/ecarnovsky/blob/main/images/playlist-extension.png)